 If you asked, my ex would tell you I was the one who left.
 In a legal sense, it’s true, but he’d abandoned me emotionally long before our divorce.
-(Look for my upcoming memoir, God, the Devil, and Divorce if you want the details.)
+(Read my memoir, God, the Devil, and Divorce if you want the details.)
 And when he quickly remarried, he left me heartbroken as well as angry … angry with myself for investing so much time trying to make things better as well as angry with him.
 And yet, I had a hard time letting go.

 You, too, may cycle through heartbreak and anger.
 A first step is to express your anger in healthy ways.
 Scream, pound your pillow, go to talk therapy … do whatever healthy things you can do to let it out and let it go.
 One thing that helped me was taking the shears to the overgrown rhododendron in my yard.
 “Take that!”
 Whack!
 Whack!
 “And that!”
 Whack!
 Whack!